How to Connect

 Paste the copied API key into a secure location, such as a text editor or password manager.

-This API key will be required for the configuration of CPWebhooks.exe
+This API key will be required for the configuration of CPWebhooks.exe.

 How to Set Up the CPWebhooks.exe File

-This section explains how to set up the CPWebhooks.exe
+This section explains how to set up the CPWebhooks.exe file, configure it, and ensure it runs properly.

-File to the Downloads Folder:
+Move the CPWebhooks.exe File to the Downloads Folder:

 Open File Explorer and navigate to

-.Locate and open the
+C:\Program Files.Locate and open the

-folder.Right-click on
+CPWebhooksfolder.Right-click on

-and select Move to.Choose the Downloads folder as the destination and confirm the move.
+CPWebhooks.exeand select Move to.Choose the Downloads folder as the destination and confirm the move.

-Update the CPWebhooks.exe
+Update the CPWebhooks.exe Configuration File:

 Navigate to the Downloads folder.